 YWCA’s School Days is an annual back-to-school event to support the academic readiness of YWCA homeless and low-income school aged children.
-Community members make a direct impact on youth and clients through the program by:
+Community members make a direct impact on youth and program participant through the program by:

 Donors purchase backpacks and fill them with school supplies to be distributed to YWCA K-12 students

-Volunteers assist in assembling backpacks for client families and preparing them for delivery
+Volunteers assist in assembling backpacks for program participant families and preparing them for delivery